Jinlock9/jinlock9.github.io/_posts/2025-03-20-tensor_processing_unit.md

 One of the main reasons I wanted to study TPU architecture was to understand its memory interactions.
 I realized that by adopting **systolic architecture** and **on-chip memory**, the TPU achieves a highly efficient structure that significantly improves memory bandwidth and reduces latency.
 Additionally, since it functions as a **coprocessor**, I learned that it does not contribute to the memory bottleneck of the host CPU—a realization that corrected my previous misconception that matrix operations could be a major source of register pressure.
 This was truly a moment of breaking free from my ignorance—haha!

 ### **Reference**
 - **[1]** John L. Hennessy and David A. Patterson.
-2017.
-Computer Architecture, Sixth Edition: A Quantitative Approach (6th. ed.).
+2017. *Computer Architecture: A Quantitative Approach* (6th ed.).
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA.